Rūdolfs Blaumanis: Biography

-Rūdolfs Blaumanis was born in Ērgļi, Latvia on December 20, 1862.
+Rūdolfs Blaumanis was born in Ērgļi, in the Governorate of Livonia (now Latvia) on December 20, 1862.
 His father Matīss Blaumanis was a cook in the local manor and his mother Karlīne was a housemaid.
 He loved writing ever since he was a little child.
 Blaumanis started his education in a private school in the Ogre parish.
 He studied there until 1875.
 Then he traveled to Riga and started studies in a German merchant school until 1881.
 After graduation he started to work as a clerk in a trading enterprise.
 During this period he started to write his first works.
-First publication- a story Wiedergefunden was published in 1882 in [German language] newspaper Zeitung für Stadt und Land.
+First publication – a story Wiedergefunden was published in 1882 in [German language] newspaper Zeitung für Stadt und Land.

 In 1882, he returned to his native Braki homestead and lived there until 1885.
 In this period he deepened his Latvian language knowledge.
 In 1885, he became a secretary in the Koknese manor and studied to become a steward.
 He spent there two years.
 In 1886, was published his first work in the Latvian language — the poem Nakts (Night).

 From 1887 until 1889 he again lived in the Braki and wrote several novels in Latvian and also German languages.

 In 1889, he moved to Riga and after two years started to work in editorial office of Zeitung für Stadt und Land where he wrote about Latvian cultural life.
 In 1890, his first play Zagļi (Thieves) was staged in Riga.
 In the following years several more of his plays was staged with good success.
 In 1892 collection of his novels was translated into Estonian and later several more of his works was published in Estonia.